Calls for government intervention to prevent axing of Glasgow night bus services

 FRESH calls have been made to renationalise bus services in Glasgow as critics condemned the axing of night time services that will hit vulnerable groups and those on low incomes the hardest.

-As exclusively revealed by The Herald on Monday morning, First Glasgow has announced the controversial decision to scrap all night but services in the city from July 31.
+As exclusively revealed by The Herald on Monday morning, First Glasgow has announced the controversial decision to scrap all night bus services in the city from July 31.

-It said, having already reduced bus numbers previously, as few as 14 people are using each bus at a time at the routes are no longer financial viable.
+It said, having already reduced bus numbers previously, as few as 14 people are using each bus at a time and so the routes are no longer financial viable.

 Local politicians and charities have hit back at the decision, calling it "completely unjust" at a time when Scots are being urged to use public transport and active travel.